cisco-en-programmability/dnacenter_webhook_receiver/README.md

 # Cisco DNA Center Webhook Receiver

 This repo is for a simple Flask application that will receive webhooks notifications.
-This app is to be used only in demo or lab environment, it is not written for production.
-Please follow these recommendations for production environments: https://flask.palletsprojects.com/en/1.1.x/deploying/.
+This app is to be used only in demo or lab environments, it is not written for production.
+Please follow these recommendations for production deployments: https://flask.palletsprojects.com/en/1.1.x/deploying/.

 The "flask_receiver.py" will save the notification to a file, and it will not process the notification.